 Where to find recommended tire pressure for Toyota 4Runner?

-You can find your Toyota 4Runner recommended tire pressure in Toyota 4Runner owner's manual, on a tire placard on driver's door or door jam, inner trunk lid, in the console or on the fuel door.
-Recommended tire pressure for Toyota 4Runner will be listed in psi, bar or kPa.
+Toyota 4Runner recommended tire pressure can be found in owner's manual, on a tire placard on the side of driver's door or door jam, on the trunk lid, in the console or on the fuel door.
+Tire inflation will be listed in psi (pounds per square inch), bar or kPa (kilopascals).